Burlesque (2010 American film)

 Burlesque is a 2010 American backstage musical film written and directed by Steven Antin.
-It stars Cher, Christina Aguilera, Kristen Bell, Cam Gigandet, Stanley Tucci, Julianne Hough, Alan Cumming, and Peter Gallagher, and features cameos from Dianna Agron, and James Brolin.
+It stars Cher, Christina Aguilera in her film debut, Kristen Bell, Cam Gigandet, Stanley Tucci, Julianne Hough, Alan Cumming, and Peter Gallagher, and features cameos from Dianna Agron and James Brolin.

 The film tells the story of Ali (Aguilera), an aspiring singer who leaves her small hometown for Los Angeles, where she becomes a dancer at a struggling burlesque lounge owned by Tess (Cher).
 After a performance is sabotaged by her rival, Nikki (Bell), Ali sings the song herself, impressing Tess and leading to her becoming the main attraction of the lounge.
-Burlesque marks Aguilera's first leading role, as well as Cher's first musical performance on screen.

-Burlesque was released in the United States on November 24, 2010 by Screen Gems.
+Burlesque marks Aguilera's first leading role, as well as Cher's first musical performance on screen since 1967's Good Times.
+Filming for Burlesque took place in California from November 2009 to March 2010.
+It was released in the United States on November 24, 2010 by Screen Gems.
 Its jazz-inspired soundtrack was released ahead of the film's release on November 19, 2010 by RCA Records and Screen Gems.
 Aguilera and Cher both contributed to the album.

-The film received mixed reviews from critics, who praised the cast's performance and the soundtrack but criticized the cliche writing.
-Despite its mixed reception, the film did modestly at the box office, grossing $91 million worldwide and earning an additional $42 million in domestic video sales.
-The film earned a nomination for Best Motion Picture – Musical or Comedy at the 66th Golden Globe Awards, where Cher's performance of "You Haven't Seen the Last of Me", written by Diane Warren won the for Best Original Song.
-The soundtrack received a nomination at the 54th Grammy Awards for Best Compilation Soundtrack for Visual Media.
+The film received mixed reviews from critics, who praised the cast's performance and the soundtrack but criticized the writing.
+Burlesque did modestly at the box office, grossing $91 million worldwide and earning an additional $42 million in domestic video sales.
+The film was nominated for Best Motion Picture – Musical or Comedy at the 68th Golden Globe Awards, where Cher's performance of "You Haven't Seen the Last of Me", written by Diane Warren, won for Best Original Song.
+The soundtrack was nominated for Best Compilation Soundtrack for Visual Media in the 54th Grammy Awards.
+Astage musical adaptation of the film premiered in June 2024.